cmspro11/edge-examples/Readme.md

 ```
 grunt jshint
 ```
 ## Setup

-n order to work with this repository you may install some tools beforehand.
+In order to work with this repository you may install some tools beforehand.
 These will help you with the examples and when you make changes to the source code.
 There are 3 main helpers that you will need.

-* Node.js - Javascript for cour command line
+* [Node.js](http://nodejs.org) - Javascript for cour command line
-* Bower - Helps you find and install nice Javascript packages for your edge compositions
+* [Bower](http://bower.io) Helps you find and install nice Javascript packages for your edge compositions
-* Grunt - Helps you build and maintain concise and error free javascript files.
+* [Grunt](http://gruntjs.com) - Helps you build and maintain concise and error free javascript files.
 Grunt does all the "Grunt work"

 ### node.js

 This is Javascript for your command line aka "Terminal".
 This is the plattform all other tools are build on.
+One important thing that comes with node is the ***npm*** commando.
+It is used to install helper linraries that work on your mac or a server to help you with development.

 [HOWTO: Install and download node.js](http://coolestguidesontheplanet.com/installing-node-js-osx-10-9-mavericks/)